softcoder/riprunner/README.md

 Key Features:
 -------------
-- Email polling to check for an emergency 911 callout (or page) received from your FOCC (Fire Operations Command Center)
+- Email polling to check for an emergency 911 callout (or page) received from your FOCC (Fire Operations Command Center).
+Easily adaptable to other callout trigger mechanisms.
 - Pluggable support for SMS gateway providers to send SMS information to fire fighters.
   Currently providers implemented include (all offer free acounts with limited SMS / month):
   - Twilio (twilio.com) <-- recommended (paid account charges approx $0.0075 per SMS)